crossbario/crossbar/DOCUMENTATION.md

 1. **Tor/Onion Support Removal**:

    - All code between lines 441-503 and 611-630 in `crossbar/common/twisted/endpoint.py` was removed
-   - These sections contained the implementation for Tor onion services
+   - These sections contained the implementation for Tor onion services, and required the `txtorcon` library

 2. **Requirements Management**: